semrel-extra/zx-bulk-release/README.md

 ### Meta

-Each release projects its result into the `meta` branch.
+Each release stores its result into the `meta` branch.
 `2022-6-26-semrel-extra-zxbr-test-c-1-3-1-f0.json`
 ```json
 {